rkost/teamspeak-linux-docker-images/README.md

 # About this Repo

+This is a fork of the official teamspeak3 server docker repo.
+I added a docker-compose file as well as the possibility to configure UID and GID for the server instance.
+This helps with permission problems on the hosts file system.

+# About the original Repo

 This is the Git repo of the Docker [official image](https://docs.docker.com/docker-hub/official_repos/) for [teamspeak](https://registry.hub.docker.com/_/teamspeak/).
 See [the Docker Hub page](https://registry.hub.docker.com/_/teamspeak/) for the full readme on how to use this Docker image and for information regarding contributing and issues.

 The full readme is generated over in [docker-library/docs](https://github.com/docker-library/docs), specifically in [docker-library/docs/teamspeak](https://github.com/docker-library/docs/tree/master/teamspeak).